andrewjbeery/stock-tracer/README.md

 # Stock Tracker Setup

-This guide will help you set up the Stock Tracker using Docker.
+This guide will help you set up the Stock Tracker using Docker on your Linux Machine.

 ## Initial Setup
 Before starting the container, you'll need to complete a few setup steps: